-Level 1 1-2 Students will: quote or identify features of language without linguistic description present material with limited organisation.
-Students are likely to: • quote relevant examples without any linguistic description.
-0 Nothing written about the text or topic nalyse and evaluate how contextual factors and e construction of meaning d language features are associated with Level/ Marks PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
+Level 1 1-2 Students will: • quote or identify features of language without linguistic description • present material with limited organisation.
+Students are likely to: • quote relevant examples without any linguistic description (2) • write without examples (1).
+0 Nothing written about the text or topic write without examples (1).

+AO3: Analyse and evaluate how contextual factors and language features are associated with the construction of meaning Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
 Level 5 13-15 Students will: evaluate use of language and representations according to context explore analysis within wider social and cultural contexts.
-Students are likely to: • evaluate historical dimensions of language use • evaluate linguistic construction of values and attitudes conveyed • evaluate the representation of food trends • evaluate representation of the writer's contemporary world.
-Level 4 10-12 Students will: analyse how language choices create meanings and representations analyse how aspects of context work together to affect language use.
-Students are likely to: analyse how audience is addressed and positioned analyse how language is used to represent the writer analyse how language is used to represent food trends analyse how language is used to represent society.
+Students are likely to: • evaluate effect of historical contexts • evaluate the writer's self-presentation • evaluate modality and sentence and clause patterns.
+Level 4 10-12 Students will: • analyse how language choices create meanings and representations • analyse how aspects of context work together to affect language use.
+Students are likely to: analyse how audience is addressed and positioned analyse how the writer conveys her thoughts and feelings analyse how language is used to represent the occasion, society.
 Level 3 7-9 Students will: • interpret significance of specific choices of language according to context • link specific language choices with an aspect of context.
-Students are likely to: • examine how period affects vocabulary • examine use of third person narrative • interpret how the writer presents restaurants and events • link choices of language to audience, purpose, newspaper article.
+Students are likely to: link period and vocabulary interpret how the writer presents the people involved interpret point of view and address.
 Level 2 4-6 Students will: • identify distinctive features of language and significant aspects of context.
-Students are likely to: • identify and exemplify purposes of the article • identify language about food • identify language about society • describe potential audience as readers of newspapers.
+Students are likely to: • identify audiences and purposes • identify features of a journal • identify language about royalty/weddings.
 Level 1 1-3 Students will: • paraphrase or describe content of texts • misunderstand text or context.
-Students are likely to: give an account of the events described show literal understanding of information rely on lengthy quotations.
-0 Nothing written about the text or topic
+Students are likely to: 0 Nothing written about the text or topic